messagemedia/messagemedia-rest-api-javascript-sdk/docs/MessagingReportsApi.md

 <a name="getSentMessagesSummary"></a>
 # **getSentMessagesSummary**
-> SummaryReport getSentMessagesSummary(endDate, groupBy, startDate, opts)
+> SummaryReport getSentMessagesSummary(endDategroupBy, startDate, , opts)

 Returns a summarised report of messages sent